ma08/personal_site/content/about/index.md

 - Outliers

 #### Currently Reading
-Currently (April 2025), I am reading [The Beginning of Infinity](https://www.goodreads.com/book/show/10483171-the-beginning-of-infinity) by David Deutsch thanks to my wife who bought the book after seeing Naval Ravikant rave about it.
+Finished [The Beginning of Infinity](https://www.goodreads.com/book/show/10483171-the-beginning-of-infinity) by David Deutsch - a mind-expanding exploration of explanations and progress.

+Currently reading [Steve Jobs](https://www.goodreads.com/book/show/11084145-steve-jobs) by Walter Isaacson - diving into the story of building magical consumer products that changed the world.

 Jotted down some of my reads in [goodreads](https://www.goodreads.com/user/show/181795910-sourya-kakarla).
 TODO: Update it.